 School bus drivers must also have a School Bus Endorsement in addition to a passenger endorsement on their commercial driver's license.
 To get a school bus endorsement, you must pass a knowledge test on sections 2, 4, and 10 of this manual.
-You will also be required to pass a skills test for the class of school bus you drive or intend to drive.
+You will also be required to pass all three portions of the skills test in the class of school bus you intend to drive before the endorsement can be added to your CDL license.

 For each test, 80 percent of the questions must be answered correctly to pass.
 Failure to show basic knowledge of an air brake system will result in a license restriction limiting the driver to operating a vehicle without an air brake system.
-Applicants may take the basic knowledge test indefinitely without paying retest fees.
-However, if he fails, an applicant must wait 24 hours prior to retesting.
-Skills tests can be taken indefinitely as long as the CDL instruction permit is valid.
-The combination, air brake, and endorsement tests require a \$5 retest fee for each time taken after the initial failure.
+Applicants may take the general knowledge test indefinitely without paying retest fees.
+However, if he/she fails, an applicant must wait 24 hours prior to retesting.
+Skills tests can be taken indefinitely as long as the CDL instruction permit is valid and skills test fees are current.
+The combination, air brake, and endorsement tests require a \$5 re-test fee for each time taken after the initial failure.